Latest update: 11.06.2025 | by Lili

 One domain to rule them all

 But a domain name is more than a simple TLD.
-The part before the TLD is equally, if not even more important.
-Yourbrand.net or brandname.uk are great examples for memorable and easy-to-use domains.
+The part before the TLD is equally, if not even more, important.
+Yourbrand.net or brandname.uk are great examples of memorable and easy-to-use domains.
 Take globaleyez.net, for instance.

 However, users may type the name incorrectly into their browsers and get lost.
 Or, in an even worse case scenario, scammers or counterfeiters can buy those domains and use them to dupe customers into believing they’ve established contact with your brand.
 If you want to avoid this, it makes sense to acquire domains close to yours.

 Then there’s the case of cybersquatters.
 These people acquire domains they suspect would be of interest to a brand.
 In our yourbrand.net example, these could be buyyourbrand.net, your-brand.net, or anything that closely resembles your original website domain.
-The aim of these people is to re-sell the domain names to your brand, for a much higher price, of course.
+These people aim to resell the domain names to your brand, for a much higher price, of course.

 While it’s impossible to buy every single variation of your domain name before a scammer or cybersquatter can think of it, online brand protection experts can help you do effective damage control as fast as possible.